INTRODUCTION TO THE CLIMB

 The mountain conditions have won!
 We return sadness to the ridge, enjoying the wonderful landscape and the impressive mountains around us.

--Another time will be!- we think; but I know at this time that it will be difficult returning here.
+-We will be back another time!- we think; but I know at this time that it will be difficult returning here.

 Crossing again the ridge is exciting, but we have to be careful, because we are very tired by the additional effort made.
 We had thought that we could climbing Aletschhorn and returning to the valley in the same day but we are too tired to descend; so we'll stay at the hut tonight too.